ohmarinseries/finance-news-API/README.md

 $ cd finance-news-API
 ```

 # Build

 To start application you need to run following command:

-Note: You need to have docker desktop on your machine to run
+####Required: You need to have docker desktop on your machine to run.

 ```shell
 $ docker-compose up --build
 ```
+Note: Also build will take a bit of time

-# Walkthrough
+# Use
-Finance News API is an REST API for collecting news articles from Yahoo RSS feed.
+Finance News API is an REST API for collecting news articles from Yahoo RSS Feed.
 Scrapping Service is collecting data for AAPL, TWTR, INTC, GC=F (by default), but
-can add additional symbols you need to send request:
+can add additional symbols by sending request:

 ```http request
 POST https://localhost:8080/news/symbols/